tomwhartung/jmws_protostar_idMyGadget/README.md

 For up-to-date information about compatibility with respect to all of this functionality, see the latest articles on [joomoowebsites.com](http://joomoowebsites.com).

-#### New tab: Phone Nav
+#### New Tab: Phone Nav

 Clicking on the Phone Nav tab reveals the following options unique to this template:

 * Theme for Nav on Phones - value is passed to jQuery Mobile, which has customizable themes (but not many "out of the box")

 ### Changes to Template Positions

-#### position-7
-Modules placed in the protostar template's existing position-7 appear only on desktops.

-* To make a module appear in position-7 on phones only, put it in position-7-phone
-* To make a module appear in position-7 on tablets only, put it in position-7-tablet

-Note that the protostar Tomh IdMyGadget template includes a position-7-desktop, making it a slightly more comprehesive and consistent implementation of this technique.
+Positions were added, and one was enhanced, but none were harmed in the making of this template.

 #### New Positions

 The following positions appear in this template, but not in protostar:

 * phone-header-nav